CIS-461-2017/hw07_global_illumination/README.md

 effectively compounds the inherent material colors of all surfaces this ray has bounced from so far, so that when we incorporate the lighting this particular ray bounce receives _directly_, it is attenuated by __all__ of the surfaces our ray has previously hit.
-To this end, once you have your updated throughput, multiply it with the direct lighting term from above and add the result to your accumulated ray color.
+To this end, __before__ you have your updated throughput, multiply it with the direct lighting term from above and add the result to your accumulated ray color.
 Finally, make sure to update the ray that your `while` loop is using to originate from your current intersection and travel